October 06, 2024

 Translation: Come On, Spring!
 (Happy End)

 Come On, Spring!
-(Ohtaki/Matsumoto) and A Rainy Day in December were the first two sets of lyrics Takashi wrote for Happy End.
+(Ohtaki/Matsumoto) and A Rainy Day in December were the first two songs Takashi wrote for Happy End.
 Rainy Day is more or less what you'd expect a precocious new lyricist, steeped in the poetry of his country, to come out with.
 But Come On, Spring! is something else entirely.
 It's like if Van Morrison had written Astral Weeks for the first Them album, or if Cheap Day Return had appeared on This Was instead of Aqualung.
 Nobody's supposed to get this good this soon.

 :::